award

 4. Ensure compliance: We also work with businesses to make sure that your business is complying with all relevant state and federal employment laws, including harassment, discrimination, and retaliation laws.

-• Under the California Fair Employment and Housing Act, it is unlawful for an employer to harass an individual because of their race, religion, color, national origin, ancestry, physical or mental disability, medical condition, sex, age, or sexual orientation.
+Under the California Fair Employment and Housing Act (FEHA), it is unlawful for an employer to harass an individual based on their race, religion, color, national origin, ancestry, physical or mental disability, medical condition, sex, age, or sexual orientation.

-• An employer faces strict liability for harassment, meaning that the employer will be held liable regardless of proof of fault.
-If the management knew about the harassment and failed to make any decisions, the management company could also be held liable for damages.
+• Strict Liability: Employers are held strictly liable for harassment, meaning they are responsible regardless of fault.
+If management was aware of the harassment and failed to take action, the management company can also be held liable for damages.

 Sexual Harassment Lawsuits in Las Vegas